 Should I switch entirely from manual campaigns to Advantage+ app campaigns?

-No. Even at RocketShip HQ's highest-spending accounts ($50K+/day on Meta), we maintain manual campaigns for creative testing.
+No. Even at the highest spending levels on Meta, teams maintain manual campaigns for creative testing.
 A+AC cannot reliably evaluate new creative because its Bayesian Bandit algorithm favors proven performers.
-The recommended split, based on RocketShip HQ client data, is 70-80% A+AC for scaling and 20-30% manual for testing and discovery.
+The recommended split for scaling is to allocate the majority of budget toward A+AC while reserving a smaller portion for manual testing and discovery.

 What optimization event should I choose for A+AC vs. manual campaigns?